appsignal/appsignal-ruby/.changesets/deprecate-appsignal--rack--genericinstrumentation-middleware.md

 type: deprecate
 ---

 Deprecate the `Appsignal::Rack::GenericInstrumentation` middleware.
 Use the `Appsignal::Rack::InstrumentationMiddleware` middleware instead.
-See changelog entry about the `InstrumentationMiddleware`.
+See also the changelog entry about the `InstrumentationMiddleware`.